-Only blocks from where those TRC calls were published, for instance, the Winnipeg Art Gallery prepares to inaugurate a new addition, Qaumajuq, dedicated solely to the work of Inuit artists.
+Only blocks from where those TRC calls were published, for instance, the Winnipeg Art Gallery prepares to inaugurate a modern addition, Qaumajuq, dedicated solely to the work of Inuit artists.
 Among its many notable features is a sprawling exhibition, conceived in part by an emerging Inuk designer, that takes cues from the richness of life in the Far North.
-It’s just one of the many ways in which Indigenous practitioners, spanning communities from Aotearoa to Sápmi, are integrating long-held values and traditions into a wide range of projects, demonstrating the continued relevance of ancestral knowledge to our contemporary moment.
+It’s just one of the many ways in which contemporary Indigenous architects and designers, spanning communities from Aotearoa to Sápmi, are integrating long-held values and traditions into a wide range of modern projects, demonstrating the continued relevance of ancestral knowledge to our present moment.

 Within the newly designed Kinistinâw Park in downtown Edmonton, Alberta, Tiffany Shaw-Collinge’s family pattern is woven, like thread, along the underside of an angular crimson canopy.
 By marking the structure with the traditional northern Cree-Métis beading patterns her family has used for generations, the SCI-Arc-trained designer asserts Indigenous stewardship and ways of knowing, the motif serving as coded language to welcome Indigenous communities into a place that hasn’t always been accepting of their presence.
 “I just wanted [to create] a space for people to have rest and reprieve again,” she says, “to feel something greater than themselves.”